tekofu/Mailbot/README.md

 - Better documentation for setup and use
 - Random septapus comic posting
 - Allow for combination of string manipulation commands (and remove ".crowo")
+- Add 1337sp34k string manip for above to make sense
 - Fix cry functionality from [original source](https://github.com/dead-bird/apcry/blob/master/api/cry.js) - just needs the math tweaking and adding swapping characters
 - More dumb joke features
 - Implement logging (only if needed)